safeinsights/experiments/vscode-extension/README.md

 ## Troubleshooting

+### Ollama Issues

+#### "Cannot connect to Ollama"
+- Make sure Ollama is running: `ollama serve`
+- Check if it's accessible: `curl http://localhost:11434/api/tags`
+- Verify the URL in settings matches your Ollama instance

+#### "Model not found"
+- Pull the model first: `ollama pull llama3`
+- Check available models: `ollama list`
+- Make sure the model name in settings matches exactly

+### Together.ai Issues

-### "Invalid API Key" Error
+#### "Invalid API Key"
 - Verify your API key is correctly set in VSCode settings
-- Check that your AI service account is active
+- Check that your Together.ai account is active

+### General Issues

-### No Response from AI
+#### No Response from AI
-- Check your internet connection
+- Check your internet connection (for Together.ai)
 - Verify the model name is correct
-- Check the AI service status page for any issues
+- Check the Output panel in VSCode for detailed error logs

-### Code Not Applying
+#### Code Not Applying
 - Ensure you have an active text editor open
 - Check that the code block is properly formatted